shibing624/SearchApp/README.md

 ## Features
 - Built-in support for LLM, you can build API with local model
 - Support OpenAI LLMs, such as `gpt-4`
-- Built-in support for search engine
+- Built-in support for search engine, support bing/google/DDGS
 - Customizable pretty UI interface
 - Shareable, cached search results
 - Support for follow-up questions, continuous Q&A
 - Supports query analysis, rewrites queries based on context for precise search
-- Support DDGSAPI Search Service

 ## Install requirements